Serious Business Simulations

 These are just two choices in this round up of five top business simulations in which we look at Industry Player, Tycoon City New York, Capitalism 2, Airport Tycoon 3 and Hollywood Mogul.

-Only available via download, Industry Player is hardcore business gaming.
+available via download, Industry Player is hardcore business gaming.
 In charge of your own holding, you have the opportunity to set up 5 individual businesses based on the advice given by virtual assistants.

 Pages of statistics and stock values, revenue totals, EBIT data and much more are presented throughout each turn of the game.
 It’s possible that Industry Player really is the closest thing to actually running a business.